Fellowship of Isis - Biographies of the Founders

 Pamela is referred to as 'Valentine' in Olivia's spiritual autobiography "The Call of Isis," because of her Valentine's Day birthdate.
-Pamela was called "Poppy" by friends and family.
+Pamela was called "Poppy" by friends and "Bobby" by her family.
 Those who were privileged to know her have remarked on the sweet gentleness of her temperament.
 She was renowned for her love and care towards both human beings and animals.
 One of her most beloved animal companions was a pony which sometimes was hitched to a trap in which she used to ride through the village of Brent Pelham as a girl.
 Lawrence dedicated two of his books "The Goddesses of Chaldea, Syria and Egypt" and "The Goddesses of India, Tibet, China and Japan" specifically to her.

 Olivia had this to say of her sister-in-law: "Pamela was good and kind.
 People loved her.
 During her funeral procession, which included her coffin being carried in a carriage type hearse, pulled by black draped horses, people lined the streets to pay their respects, because they loved her.
 She gave money and helped to raise funds for charity.
 She freely gave to help others.
 She was naturally psychic and brought the concepts of equality of all members and communion with animals, plants and trees to the FOI."